tommymsz006/ethsingapore2024/README.md

 ## Structure

 The frontend resides in the first level of the project.

 We also have backend server sitting under `backend` directory.

 More importantly, the code for zero-knowledge proving system for email confirmation is located in `zkemail-cx`.

+All smart contracts created are stored and managed in `contracts` directory.

 ## Installation